Last Updated on Samuel Franklinby

 - Crane: Lacks significant loot outside of several hidden stashes/caches in the vicinity (that should be learned) which means you will rarely find another PMC near here.
 As an added bonus this area has 2 or 3 regular Scav spawns for additional combat practice and experience making it a great stop on the way to Road to Customs extract.

-- Village: Has a high density of duffel bags and jackets that makes it a fantastic opportunity to farm keys and general loot with limited chance of Scavs and PMCs (except in the early wipe phase).
+- Village: Has a high density of duffel bags and jackets that makes it a fantastic opportunity to farm keys and general loot with limited chance of Scavs and PMCs (except in the early reset phase).
 If you’re looking for relatively low risk money making method this is a must stop location in your Shoreline loot runs as keys can often sell for hundreds of thousands if not millions on the flea market.

 General Shoreline Tips